ivanchenoweth/laravel-sail-mongo-poc1/README.md

 * You could disabled debug mode in the .env file.
 * You could edit and backup the .env file.
 * Migration has to be run inside of the container
-* The running container are the ones are in the docker-compose-yml (It includes: mysql, redis, meilisearch, mailpit, selenium)
+* The running container are the ones are in the docker-compose-yml (Some other are commented like: mysql, redis, meilisearch, mailpit, selenium)
 * You could stop the contaner with ./vendor/bin/sail down

-## Steps Using this repository (codespaces or in your local environment)

-1.- Copy the file .env.example to .env, edit it making customization data, and backup it in a safe place.

-2.- Execute the next command to run/download containers and install laravel site

-`
-docker run --rm
-    -u "$(id -u):$(id -g)"
-    -v "$(pwd):/var/www/html"
-    -w /var/www/html
-    laravelsail/php82-composer:latest
-    composer install --ignore-platform-reqs
-`

-3.- Execute the next command to go up all the containers

-`./vendor/bin/sail up -d`

 4.- Ready for work with laravel